hse-project/hse-project.github.io/v2/docs/gs/params.md

 The KVDB durability parameters control how HSE journals updates for that KVDB to provide for recovery in the event of a failure.

-The parameter `dur_enable` determines whether or not journaling is enabled.
+The parameter `durability.enabled` determines whether or not journaling is enabled.
 In general, you should always set this to `true`.
 As a rare exception, applications that implement their own form of durability may want to disable HSE journaling to increase performance.

-The parameter `dur_intvl_ms` specifies the frequency (in milliseconds) for automatically flushing cached updates to the journal on stable storage.
+The parameter `durability.interval` specifies the frequency (in milliseconds) for automatically flushing cached updates to the journal on stable storage.
 Increasing this value may improve performance but also increases the amount of data that may be lost in the event of a failure.

-The parameter `dur_mclass` specifies the media class for storing journal files.
+The parameter `durability.mclass` specifies the media class for storing journal files.
 In general, best performance is achieved by storing the journal files on the fastest media class configured for a KVDB.